-This article isn’t meant to cause panic or keep people from using dating apps.
-We do, however, want to help you protect yourself as well as possible against any risks to your personal privacy.
-To ensure that using dating apps like Tinder remains fun, we advise you to take a couple of precautions.
-For example, never use your Twitter or Instagram profile picture on Tinder, be careful and wary when you plan a date, don’t share too much information about yourself, report any suspicious behavior, and use a VPN when possible.
+This article isn’t meant to cause panic or keep people from using Tinder.
+We do, however, want to help you to protect yourself as well as you possible can against any risks to your personal privacy and safety.
+To ensure that using dating apps like Tinder remains fun, safe, and private, we will tell you all about Tinder’s safety and privacy risks and precautions to guarantee your privacy and safety in this article.

 It’s important to remember that when you are chatting with someone over Tinder, you are disclosing your information to the app in addition to the person you are talking with.